Kourtney Kardashian Mad At Scott Disick For Taking Kids To Paid Vegas Appearance

 Scott Disick and Kourtney Kardashian must be having a difficult time with this co-parenting thing lately.

-Perez Hilton previously reported that Scott Disick took the children he shares with Kourtney Kardashian— seven-year-old Mason and four-year-old Penelope — to a paid appearance in Las Vegas.
+Perez Hilton previously reported that Scott Disick took the children he shares with Kourtney Kardashian — seven-year-old Mason and four-year-old Penelope — to a paid appearance in Las Vegas.
 The paid appearance was for the opening of the Sugar Factory restaurant and candy store.
 It’s not clear whether Disick and Kardashian’s other child, Reign, tagged along for the Vegas trip, but reports confirm that he wasn’t seen at the event.

 #Technology Scott Disick Brings Mason and Penelope Along on His Official Las Vegas Trip for Some Sweet… https://t.co/KHXeXRUqtw #New_York pic.twitter.com/Xli01PXhmv